Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day1/r.md

   - It has a feature called Design flow exploration which helps us to find the best set of flow configurations.
   - Openlane ASIC flow:
       + ![OPENLANE ASIC flow](image-4.png)
-        - RTL Synthesis Using yosis and abc:
+        - i) RTL Synthesis Using yosis and abc:
              - yosis is fed with RTL design along with design constraints and it generates the logic circuit using generic cells.
              - abc maps the circuit and then generates the optimized circuit using standard cell library.
              -abc needs to be guided using abc scripts which are there in OPENLANE refered to as synthesis strategies.
              - different strategies are present for area or power etc which may be used for different applications.
-        - Synthesis Exploration Utility:
+        - ii) Synthesis Exploration Utility:
            - Shows how the delay and area of a design is affected for a particular strategy.
 We can select the best strategy based on this.
            - Can be used for openlane regression testing which shows the runtime, cell counts and the timing violations in design.
-        - DFT(Design For Test) :
+        - iii) DFT(Design For Test) :
             - Uses an open source App known as "Fault".
             - Performs:
              - Scan Insertion
              - ATPG(Automatic Test Pattern Generation)
              - Test Pattern Compaction
              - Fault coverage and Fault Simulation
-        - Physical Implementation:
+        - iv) Physical Implementation:
            - Uses an open source App known as "OpenROAD".
            - Performs:
              - Floor/Power Planning